 We all know that situation: The entire kids’ room is full of toys and games, yet they have no idea what to play and are bored.
 Prevent that!
 Here are a few ideas:

 - Don’t give them all toys at once.
 Too many options.
 Hand them out one by one so they always have a little surprise and feel like it’s something special.

 - Make a daily/weekly list of games.
-Make list with potential games your kids can play every day or week and read it to them in the morning (in case they can’t ready yet).
+Make a list of potential games your kids can play every day or week and read it to them in the morning (in case they can’t read yet).
 Make sure to not set strict plans but give them options to choose from.

 - Jar of games.
 Write down all of their toys or games on little paper snippets and place them in an empty jar.
 Whenever they get bored, they can pull a slip from the jar and know what to play now.

 - Themed weekly adventures.
 If you want to be very creative, you could also come up with a new game theme every week.
 For instance, in week 1 you can play everything “Castle” (dressing up like a princess, drawing castle paintings, singing Disney songs, making a paper crown, playing with toy horses or princesses, etc.).
 Week 2 it’s everything “Dinosaurs”, week 3 “Outer Space”, etc.

 - Toy swapping.
 Instead of constantly buying new toys to keep your kids entertained, you could swap toys with other parents.
 Everyone fills a box with toys and exchange it for a week or two with other parents.
 Your kids will always discover something new and you don’t have to spend money on it.
 (Tip: Make sure to write your name on the toys or include a list so everything finds its way back home).

 Again, make sure to give your kids options and inspirations, no strict plans.

 Also, do yourself a favor and pick entertainment that is rather quiet and not accident-prone.
 So suggesting something that involves trumpets and drums or pointy and sharp utensils is surely not the best idea.